Mig-uel/aws-saa/ec2-fundamentals/README.md

 - **Dedicated Hosts:** like renting a whole hotel for ourselves, we have complete control over the rooms and can customize them as we like.
 - **Dedicated Instances:** like renting a room in a hotel that is dedicated to us, but we share the underlying infrastructure with other guests.
 - **Capacity Reservations:** booking a room for a period of time, ensuring that we have a room available when we need it, but we pay the full price for the room regardless of whether we use it or not.

+## IP Address Charges in AWS

+In AWS, there are charges associated with the use of IP addresses, particularly Elastic IP addresses (EIPs) and public IP addresses.

+Starting from February 2024, there are charges for all public IPv4 addresses created in your account.